 Andrew Ramsbottom gave himself 5-stars for “supporting children’s ministry leaders” and getting “… children and families to know God…”.
 Andrew is the Auckland Children and Families Consultant with Scripture Union New Zealand.

-CEC 1 star reviews
+CEC 1 star reviews (Now Launchpad)

 Extremely underhanded and dishonest group who try to indoctrinate your children into modern evangelical Christianity under the guise of ‘Values’ education.
 Manipulative and very focused on converting children as easy targets for their frankly horrific ideology.
 If you are unfortunate enough to have them in your school, remember that the school HAS to be shut for the period they are present and that attendance is not compulsory.
 However, there is at least anecdotal evidence that they will ignore opt-out where they can get away with it, so be wary.
 Also be aware that they may have allies in the teaching staff who will make sure that alternative activities for those who do not participate are not, how shall I phrase this… enjoyable or entertaining.